Shikhandi Kotha

-Shikhandi Kotha (শিখন্ডী কথা) is a Bangladeshi drama film directed by Mohammad Hannan and written by Anan Zaman.
-The film was produced by Impress Telefilm Limited and released on April 19, 2013, and is based on the life of the third gender.
+Shikhandi Kotha (শিখন্ডী কথা) is a 2013 Bangladeshi drama film directed by Mohammad Hannan and written by Anan Zaman.
+The film was produced by Impress Telefilm Limited and is based on the life of the third gender.

 Plot

 Ramela gives birth to a son after having two daughters and Ramzed Molla and Ramela are happy as a result.
 Ramzed named him Ratan.
-But Ratan's physical changes later appear as a girl.
-His family and people of the village realizes this change.
-But, Ramela denies to send to the place of third gender.
+But Ratan's physical changes later appear as those of a girl.
+His family refuse to accept his gender identity.
 He became an obstacle to his sister's marriage and his father scolds him.
-He then realizes that society will not accept him and goes to the third gender's place.
+He then realizes that society will not accept him and joins a Hijra community.
 There he grows under the supervision of Kali Masi as Ratna.